Best Tri-Fuel Portable Generators For Home Backup Power

 The Westinghouse WGen9500TFc is a tri-fuel generator with a CO sensor, which is becoming a standard feature on newer models.
 While there may be concerns about the CO sensor shutting down the generator, this model’s sensor is not overly sensitive.

 With a 457cc 4-stroke engine, the WGen9500TFc produces up to 9500 running watts and 12500 peak watts when using gasoline.
 It can also operate on natural gas or propane.
 The generator features a built-in fuel gauge, automatic low oil shutdown, and push-button electric starter.
 The control panel includes transfer switch ready outlets to power essential household appliances with a single cord hookup.
-Overall, this generator is recommended for those who need backup power for infrequent and unexpected outages.

 DuroMax XP13000HXT